kitschpatrol/yanki-obsidian/README.md

 There are community plugins dedicated to content-driven file naming, but this feature is built into Yanki since the renaming process can be more precise when the structure of flashcard notes is understood.

+Automatic renaming is **not compatible with Obsidian Sync**.
+If you use Obsidian Sync, please ensure this option remains "Off".

 _Default: Off_

 ##### Name mode